omgmog/omgmog.github.com/_posts/2012-01-29-on-migrating-from-tumblr-to-jekyll-bootstrap.md

 title: "On migrating from Tumblr to Jekyll Bootstrap"
 tags: ["jekyll", "tumblr", "geekery", "software", "projects", "blog", "github"]
 ---
-I've been toying with the idea of moving away from [Tumblr](http://www.tumblr.com) for a long time now, having had my own share of problems with [Tumblr](http://www.tumblr.com) downtime.
+I've been toying with the idea of moving away from [Tumblr](http://www.tumblr.com) for a long time now, having had my own share of problems with Tumblr downtime.

 <!-- more -->

-I had made some steps into switching from [Tumblr](http://www.tumblr.com) to Octopress, but the steps to deploy [Octopress](http://octopress.org) meant that I had to compile all of my pages each time I made a change, and then deploy them using <code>rsync</code>.
+I had made some steps into switching from Tumblr to Octopress, but the steps to deploy [Octopress](http://octopress.org) meant that I had to compile all of my pages each time I made a change, and then deploy them using `rsync`.

 I'm now using [Jekyll Bootstrap](http://jekyllbootstrap.com/), hosted by [GitHub](http://www.github.com).
-The steps to deploy are much easier, I just create a new markdown file for a post or page, write content using my text editor, and then deploy to [GitHub](http://www.github.com) using <code>git</code>.
+The steps to deploy are much easier, I just create a new markdown file for a post or page, write content using my text editor, and then deploy to GitHub using `git`.

-Switching to [Jekyll Bootstrap](http://jekyllbootstrap.com/) and maintaining all of my old [Tumblr](http://www.tumblr.com) posts and urls has been a smooth process, I'll detail this below:
+Switching to Jekyll Bootstrap and maintaining all of my old Tumblr posts and urls has been a smooth process, I'll detail this below:

 ## Setting up a local repository for GitHub pages with Jekyll Bootstrap

-This was really simple, the [Jekyll Bootstrap website](http://jekyllbootstrap.com/index.html#start-now) has some simple steps to get you started.
+This was really simple, the Jekyll Bootstrap website has some simple steps to get you started.

 ## Importing my old Tumblr posts

-This required a little bit of work, as I had to update my local copy of <code>gem</code>, but after I had installed all of the necessary gem bundles, importing from Tumblr was as simple as running a one-line command:
+This required a little bit of work, as I had to update my local copy of `gem`, but after I had installed all of the necessary gem bundles, importing from Tumblr was as simple as running a one-line command:

+{% highlight bash linenos %}
-<pre><code data-language="shell">$ ruby -rubygems -e 'require "jekyll/migrators/tumblr"; Jekyll::Tumblr.process("http://www.your_blog_url.com", true)'</code></pre>
+$ ruby -rubygems -e 'require "jekyll/migrators/tumblr"; Jekyll::Tumblr.process("http://www.your_blog_url.com", true)'
+{% endhighlight %}

 Migrating from other platforms is detailed on the [Jekyll migrations page](https://github.com/mojombo/jekyll/wiki/blog-migrations) over at GitHub.